 Finish date - The date the exception period ends.

-If entering the exception for a resource team enter the exception FTE per day.
+If entering the exception for a resource groups enter the exception FTE per day.

-The exception FTE valued entered cannot be larger than the team size.
+The exception FTE valued entered cannot be larger than the group size.

 Resource working time exceptions and non-working day calendars restrictions